szeiger/perfio/README.md

 ## How fast is it?

-Reading and writing binary data using a sufficiently large buffer is a bit faster than ByteBuffer, but with the full generality of streaming I/O that does not require a fixed buffer size.
+Reading and writing binary data using a sufficiently large buffer is faster than ByteBuffer, but with the full generality of streaming I/O that does not require a fixed buffer size.

 ## What makes it fast?